-? ?
-1. VISITATION IS FOR BENEFIT OF CHILDREN: Visitation is for the ultimate benefit of the child(ren) and, unless restricted, means that certain minimum rights are recited in these Guidelines.
+1. VISITATION IS FOR BENEFIT OF CHILDREN: Visitation is for the ultimate benefit of the children and, unless restricted, means that certain minimum rights are recited in these Guidelines.
 The intent is that the primary residential parent will allow additional visitation at other times upon request, provided that such requests are reasonable and will not cause a substantial inconvenience to the primary residential parent or unnecessarily interfere with pre-planned activities involving the children.
-This provision is meant to provide SPECIAL EVENT AND OTHER extra visitation but is not to be used as a means to harass the primary residential parent or to make CONSTANT or daily demands for extra visitation.
+This provision is meant to provide SPEICAL EVENT AND OTHER extra visitation but is not to be used as a means to harass the primary residential parent or to make CONSTANT or daily demands for extra visitation.
 Common sense and respect for the other parent's separate life and privacy should be used in making requests for extra visitations.

-2. SHARED PARENTAL RESPONSIBILITY: The parents are awarded Shared Parental Responsibility relative to the minor child(ren), , born , born , born ,

-, (use more lines if more than two children) and parental responsibility shall be shared by both parents to the extent that both parents shall retain full decision making responsibility with respect to the minor children.
-Both parents are required to confer so that MAJOR DECISIONS affecting the welfare of the child(ren) will be determined jointly.
-Such areas of responsibility for the child(ren) shall include education, religious training, non-routine medical and dental care, disciplinary measures, choice of day care facility or babysitter, and similar matters.
-If the parents are unable to agree upon the matter in the best interests of the child(ren) after a good faith negotiation, the matter shall be presented to the Court by motion for an evidentiary hearing and the Court shall determine which parent shall have the right to decide the issue.
-The parent who has actual physical custody of the child(ren) at any particular time (the custodial parent) shall make the DAY TO DAY regular and ordinary decisions for the child(ren)'s control and discipline, emergency medical and dental care, other routine daily care, and any emergency decision if there is insufficient time to contact the other parent.
+2. SHARED PARENTAL RESPONSIBILITY: The parents are awarded Shared Parental Responsibility relative to the minor child(ren), , born , (use more lines if more than and , born two children) and parental responsibility shall be shared by both parents to the extent that both parents shall retain full decision making responsibility with respect to the minor children.
+Both parents are required to confer so that MAJOR DECISIONS affecting the welfare of the children will be determined jointly.
+Such areas of responsibility for the children shall include their education, religious training, non-routine medical and dental care, disciplinary measures, choice of day care facility or babysitter, and similar matters.
+If the parents are unable to agree upon the matter in the best interests of the children after a good faith negotiation, the matter shall be presented to the Court by motion for an evidentiary hearing and the Court shall determine which parent shall have the right to decide the issue.
+The parent who has actual physical custody of the children at any particular time (the custodial parent) shall make the DAY TO DAY regular and ordinary decisions for the children's control and discipline, emergency medical and dental care, other routine daily care, and any emergency decision if there is insufficient time to contact the other parent.

-3. GOOD FAITH EFFORTS OF THE PARTIES EXPECTED: Both parents shall exercise, in the utmost good faith, his and her efforts at all times to encourage and foster the maximum relations of love and affection between the minor child(ren) and the child(ren)'s parents.
-When the child(ren) (is) (are) with one parent, the other parent shall have open but reasonable rights of telephonic communication with the child(ren), in private, one (1) time per day.
-Both parents must recognize that the child(ren) (has) (have) the right to be treated as interested and affected persons and not as pawns or possessions of either parent; the right to grow to maturity in home environments which will best guarantee opportunities for the child(ren) to become mature and responsible citizens; the right to the love, care, discipline and protection of both parents; the right to know both parents and to have the benefit of both parents' love and guidance through visitation; the right to positive and constructive relationships with both parents; the right to the most adequate level of economic support that can be provided by both parents; and the right to be regarded as persons within the family.
-In return, the child(ren) (has) (have) the moral duty to honor and respect the mother and father.
+3. GOOD FAITH EFFORTS OF THE PARTIES EXPECTED: Both parents shall exercise, in the utmost good faith, his and her efforts at all times to encourage and foster the maximum relations of love and affection between the minor children and the children's parents.
+When the child(ren) is/are with one parent, the other parent shall have open but reasonable rights of telephonic communication with the children, in private, one (1) time per day.
+Both parents must recognize that the child(ren) has/have the right to be treated as interested and affected persons and not as pawns or possessions of either parent; the right to grow to maturity in home environments which will best guarantee opportunities for the child(ren) to become mature and responsible citizens; the right to the love, care, discipline and protection and guidance through visitation; the right to positive and constructive relationships with both parents; the right to the most adequate level of economic support that can be provided by both parents; and the right to be regarded as persons within the family.
+In return, the children have the moral duty to honor and respect their mother and father.